 Within fifty miles of here, are about 50,000 rural farm Mennonites, Spanish-German-English speaking church cult sects with different social values, who are white with blond hair and blue eyes.
 The rest of our local population are Mestizos mostly, with significant Creoles.
 We have been here now one and a half years, as of this writing, late January, 2008.
 We enjoy watching the bird flocks flying through the valley.
 Green parrots and white cattle egret flocks being the most common.
 The cattle are grazing daily across the valley and since we first bought our house four years ago, the suburb has improved from a raw muddy, rugged primitive housing development into something quite nice.
 All our trees, plants and shrubs have grown and decorated our home nicely.
 The houses around us are now painted and also planting shrubbery to make our suburb really nice.

 The only gripe is dirt roads.
 Whenever they pave these streets with asphalt, the place will be incomparable.
 Our hostel is now into the second tourist season and we get a small steady trickle of guests for about eight months.
-We are doubling our guest volume in 2008 from last year and by next year we should be in the English speaking guidebooks, which is expected to give us a boost.
 Not enough to make a profit right now, but covering the overheads pretty much.
 We live on the premises also.
 The intent was never to have a big business, just enough to offset some of our living costs.
-Our guests are mostly University students in their 20′s.
+Our guests are mostly University students in their 20’s.
 Low budget Hostels are popular in Europe but little known in North America.
 Basically they are communal kitchen, unisex bathrooms, recreational areas and shared free kitchen facilities and bunk bed dormitories.
 As they get bigger, hostels offer free internet, camp grounds laundry facilities and sometimes a restaurant.
 Sleeping arrangements are usually bunk beds, and not private rooms.
 Though larger hostels sometimes offer the odd private room.
 Hostels are not small hotels, cabins, or guest houses.
 Basically they offer a low budget home away from home.
 Usually a place to secure your valuables while you explore.